Vinzifinz/my-awesome-project/README.md

 # my-awesome-project
-challenge quete 3 sur Git de la wild code school
+challenge of quest 3 on Git by wild code school
+This awesome project is created to experiment git notions like clone, push and pull